jusito/docker-ftb-alpine/README.md

 * /home/docker/mods/ Mod folder
 * /home/docker/server.properties
 * /home/docker/config.sh your personal config
+* /home/addOp.sh script you can use for adding op.

+### add Operator
+You can use the ingame command, if you don't like it:
+`docker exec "CONTAINER" /home/addOp.sh "uuid" "name" "level" "bypassesPlayerLimit"`
+* uuid can be empty, will be resolved
+* name is needed
+* level if unset 4
+* bypassesPlayerLimit if unset true

 ### Use your existing server.properties
 1. start container one time until done, stop it